 This four-day program provides a chance to build a foundation of evidence-based management and leadership skills that can be applied to the business side of science.

 “This program is an extremely unique experience as a clinical investigator.
 It is rare to get the opportunity to learn about leadership and management skills directly from professors at a world renowned business school.
 All of the professors were also willing to engage with us after the course.
 I enjoyed meeting other clinical investigators across the institution, and I learned many strategies from them on how to advance my research career.”
 [2023 Participant]

-The curriculum will offer a rigorous and research-based classroom learning experience paired with relevant tools and business principles that can be put into practice immediately.
+The curriculum will offer a rigorous and evidence-based classroom learning experience paired with relevant tools and business principles that can be put into practice immediately.